Last updated on June 29th, 2026 at 06:20 pm

 If island living doesn’t excite you but diverse nature, beaches and surfing still do, Costa Rica might be your spot.

-The Rentista visa is designed for freelancers or digital nomads and allows you up to two years in the country.
-Good news is you can extend it once you decide you never want to leave.
-But this visa is a little different than the others…
+The Digital Nomad Visa is designed for freelancers or digital nomads and allows you up to two years in the country.

 Basic Requirements: